 So how does one slow down photo-aging and other harmful effects of sun exposure?
 Simple: limit exposure to the sun’s UV rays.

-- Consume fruits and vegetables rich in vitamin C. Eat plenty of oranges, strawberries, kiwifruit, mangoes, guava, papaya, and pomelo, as well as bell peppers, broccoli, tomato, kale, snow-peas, and chili pepper.
+Consume fruits and vegetables rich in vitamin C. Eat plenty of oranges, strawberries, kiwifruit, mangoes, guava, papaya, and pomelo, as well as bell peppers, broccoli, tomato, kale, snow-peas, and chili pepper.
+These foods will help your body produce collagen, which resists sun damage from UV rays.

 The SPF in Gluta-C’s lotion creates a double whitening activity; skin pigmentation is reduced from the inside while the skin gets outside protection from the sun.
-This leave-on product provides continued protection throughout the day… and hey!
-It’s non-greasy best for hot humid days!
+This body-whitening product provides continued protection throughout the day… and hey!
+It’s non-greasy and best for hot humid days!